morioa/bitburner/README.md

 run watcher.js new
 ```

-Watching a list of hackable targets with $10b server max money
+Watching a list of hackable targets with at least $10b server max money
 ```
 run watcher.js list 10000000000 1
 ```